 The following power vector definitions define the dynamic activity levels that apply to the internal power vectors shown in Table 1.
-These test vectors apply to all Blackfin processors.

-- $I{DD-IDLE}$ $V{DDINT}$ supply current for idle activity.
-Idle activity is the core executing the IDLE instruction only, with no core memory accesses, no DMA, and no interrupts. - $I{DD-NOP}$ $V{DDINT}$ supply current for no-op activity.
+- I{DD-IDLE} V{DDINT} supply current for idle activity.
+Idle activity is the core executing the IDLE instruction only, with no core memory accesses, no DMA, and no interrupts. - I{DD-NOP} V{DDINT} supply current for no-op activity.
 No-op activity is the core executing the NOP instruction only, with no core memory accesses, no DMA, and no interrupts.
-This is a useful measurement for software-implemented delay loops. - IDD-APP VDDINT supply current for a specific application's activity.
+This is a useful measurement for software-implemented delay loops. - I{DD-APP} V{DDINT} supply current for a specific application's activity.
 This activity is the core executing an application comprised of 30% dual-MAC instructions and 70% load-store and no-op instructions.
-All instructions and data are located in L1 SRAM, and peripherals are not enabled. - IDD-TYP VDDINT supply current for typical activity.
+All instructions and data are located in L1 SRAM, and peripherals are not enabled. - I{DD-TYP} V{DDINT} supply current for typical activity.
 Typical activity is the core executing an application comprised of 75% dual-MAC instructions and 25% dual-ALU instructions.
 All instructions and data are located in L1 SRAM, and peripherals are not enabled.
-This is the test vector used for the dissipation numbers found in the data-sheet. - IDD-HIGH VDDINT supply current for high activity.
+This is the test vector used for the dissipation numbers found in the data-sheet. - I{DD-HIGH} V{DDINT} supply current for high activity.
 High activity is the core executing an application comprised entirely of dual-MAC instructions.
-All instructions and data are located in L1 SRAM, and peripherals are disabled. - IDD-PEAK VDDINT supply current for peak activity for ADSP-BF538 processors.
+All instructions and data are located in L1 SRAM, and peripherals are disabled. - I{DD-PEAK} V{DDINT} supply current for peak activity.
 Peak activity is the core executing 100% dual-MAC instructions fetched from internal memory, with memory DMA moving a data pattern from L1 Data A memory to L1 Data B memory.
 The bit pattern toggles all bits in each access.
-This vector is also utilized for the ADSP-BF539 processor, however, it is not representative of a peak value as it does not utilize the dedicated MXVR DMA engine or the dedicated internal power rail for the MXVR.

-The test code used to measure $I{DD-PEAK}$ represents worst-case processor operation for ADSP-BF538 processors.
-This activity level is not realistic under normal application conditions.
+The test code used to measure $I{DD-PEAK}$ represents worst-case processor operation.
+This activity level is not sustainable under normal application conditions.